Venture Capital Financing: Is It a Good Idea for Your Business?

 - Indemnification agreement: Describes which party would be responsible for potential losses and damages.

-Keep in mind that the process of closing the deal would be indicative of how the relationship with the VC would be going forward, Santinelli said.
+Keep in mind that the process of closing the deal would be indicative of how the relationship with the VC would be going forward.
 If there are issues, either party can walk away before the final documents are signed.

 Pros and cons of venture capital financing